ssadler/hoek/specs/poker.md

 The quorum required to close the game consists of **n/2+1 players + dealer**.
 In a 2 player scenario that means both players plus the dealer.

-1. Player1, Player2, and Dealer all agree to sign transaction **Payout**, which spends the **Stake** according to the payout vector output of the **PVM**.
+1. Player1, Player2, and Dealer all agree to sign transaction **PlayerPayout**, which spends the **Stake** according to the payout vector output of the **PVM**.
 The transaction is broadcast to the KMD network and no further action is required.

 #### Game Closing - Timeout / Dispute